-We looked through our database of over 250 credit cards to find the top offers with 0% interest introductory periods.
-These credit cards can help you with APR charges, whether you are looking to save on future purchases on want help paying down existing debt.
+We looked through our database of credit cards to find the top offers with 0% interest introductory periods.
+These credit cards can help you with APR charges, whether you are looking to save on future purchases or want help paying down existing debt.

 Table of Contents

-Citi Simplicity® Card - No Late Fees Ever: Longest 0% APR on Purchases
+Citi Simplicity® Card - No Late Fees Ever: Long 0% APR on Purchases & Balance Transfers

-The Citi Simplicity® Card - No Late Fees Ever has one of the longest introductory 0% interest periods we’ve come across – 21 months.
-As long as you don’t miss your payments and become delinquent, you can carry a balance without additional interest charges for close to two years.
-Furthermore, you also get 21 months of 0% APR on balance transfers completed within four months from the date of account opening.
-This can help you pay down any existing debts that you may be carrying on other credit cards.
+The Citi Simplicity® Card - No Late Fees Ever is one of our favorite cards because it offers a very long 0% APR intro period of 21 months on balance transfers.
+As long as you don't miss your payments and become delinquent, you can carry a balance without additional interest for over a year and a half.
+The card also offers a 12 month period of 0% intro APR on purchases.
+This can help you finance any large purchases you may have.
+After the intro period, your APR will be 14.74% - 24.74% (Variable).
 However, be aware of the fee for such transactions.
-Balance transfers on the Citi Simplicity® Card - No Late Fees Ever cost either $5 or 3% of the amount of each transfer, whichever is greater.
+Balance transfers on the Citi Simplicity® Card - No Late Fees Ever cost either $5 or 5% of the amount of each transfer, whichever is greater.

-One important thing to note is that the Citi Simplicity® Card - No Late Fees Ever is one of the few credit cards that doesn’t come with any late fees.
+While there might be another cards that offer long introductory 0% periods the Citi Simplicity® Card - No Late Fees Ever is one of a small number of credit cards that doesn’t come with any late fees.
 Therefore, if you miss a payment one time, you won't be hit with a $35 fee as you would on most other cards.
 Don't get used to this, however.
 Missing multiple payments in a row can have other consequences, such as bad marks on your credit score.

 - No late fees